oochik/oochik/README.md

 **IMPORTANT**
-remember to create collection using sugar v 2.0.0
+remember to create collection using sugar v 1.1.0 remember to create candy machine v2

 ```bash